I-3-2-25.Allegations of Unfairness, Prejudice, Partiality, Bias, Misconduct, or Discrimination by Administrative Law Judges

 C. AC Identifies ALJ Conduct that Warrants Referral to DQS

-If an analyst or AO believes that an ALJ may have engaged in egregious conduct, which is defined as conduct that shows unfairness, prejudice, partiality, bias, misconduct, discrimination, or the equivalent, he or she should bring that case to the attention of an AAJ, even when no allegation is submitted.
+If an analyst or AO believes that an ALJ may have engaged in egregious conduct, which is defined as conduct that shows unfairness, prejudice, partiality, bias, misconduct, discrimination, or the equivalent, the analyst should bring that case to the attention of an AAJ, even when no allegation is submitted.
 In these situations, the AAJ will determine whether a referral to the EDO is appropriate.

-An AAJ will not refer allegations under this process if he or she determines that the ALJ abused his or her discretion, but did not engage in egregious conduct.
-If the AAJ finds the ALJ abused his or her discretion and may have engaged in egregious conduct, the AAJ will refer the allegation.
+An AAJ will not refer allegations under this process if the AAJ determines that the ALJ abused their discretion, but did not engage in egregious conduct.
+If the AAJ finds the ALJ abused their discretion and may have engaged in egregious conduct, the AAJ will refer the allegation.
 The AAJ may refer the allegation by sending an email to the EDO or by returning the case to the analyst or AO to notify the EDO.

 NOTE: